dncharlton/dncharlton.github.io/_posts/2023-03-31-Tools-I-Have-Found.markdown

 I would have liked to use `010 Hex Editor` as it seems to be the leading fully featured hex editor on the market, however I could not currently justify the cost.

-I was stumped, nothing fit my needs and I found myself having to compromise to use one of these editors, until I stumbled upon a beatiful piece of software.....
+I was stumped, nothing fit my needs and I found myself having to compromise to use one of these editors, until I stumbled upon a beautiful piece of software.....

 - ImHex - https://github.com/WerWolv/ImHex

-ImHex looks great (in my opinion), and has the following features; Pattern Matching, Regex and String searching, Data Inspectors, Bookmarks, Data Analyzers, Yara Rules, Rudimentary disassembler, File Hashing, Great Hex Viewer, and best of all, I toggle all these features to be displayed or not, move them to my desired location with tabs!
+ImHex looks great (in my opinion), and has the following features; Pattern Matching, Regex and String searching, Data Inspectors, Bookmarks, Data Analyzers, YARA Rules, Rudimentary disassembler, File Hashing, Great Hex Viewer, and best of all, I toggle all these features to be displayed or not, move them to my desired location with tabs!

 ![ImHex Example Image](/assets/ImHex_Example.png)